 - Vintgar Gorge – a popular trip from Bled and easily accessible by car or bus (more buses visit Sp.
 Gorje, only a few minutes walk away).
 A walk on the boardwalks above the rushing Radovna River is a walk to remember – see our walk through the Vintgar Gorge.

-We have six walks around Bled in our book, but there are lots, lots more.
+We have six walks around or nearby Bled in our book, but there are lots, lots more.